-This is your first chance to impress those evaluating your bid.
-Think of it almost like a CV.
-If the response describes how you’ll deliver the contract specification, the PQQ describes you.
+In all tendering procedures, you will be asked to submit a Selection Questionnaire (SQ).
+Think of it as a CV.
+If the tender response describes how you’ll deliver the contract specification, the SQ describes you.

 A PQQ will ask for all of your organisational information – name, type of company, VAT number, registered addresses and so on – which paints a clear picture of who you are, what you have done before and how you did it.